SaiSindhuja197/mslearn-openai/Instructions/Labs/Standalone-lab01/01-get-started-azure-openai.md

         ![](./media/e1t2p5.png)

-        >**Note:** gpt-4o-mini is supported only for chat completions, and it is not supported for completions API.
+        >**Note:** gpt-4o-mini is supported only for chat completions, and it is not supported for the completions API.

-1. This will deploy a model which you will be playing around with as you proceed.
+1. This will deploy a model that you will be playing around with as you proceed.

     > **Note:** You can ignore any error related to the assignment of roles to view the quota limits.